glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 }
 ```

-NOTE: if a protocol deposit has been skipped, it will not be subtracted from
+Note: if a protocol deposit has been skipped, it will not be subtracted from
 the cgpLeftovers.
 If cgpLeftovers[i] does not exist, that's an error.

-Each protocol deposit is associated with one solar farm, but there may be
+Note: Each protocol deposit is associated with one solar farm, but there may be
 multiple protocol deposits that point to the same solar farm.

-That is okay.
-Each time a new protocol deposit points to a solar farm, the 'usdgProvided'
-value of that protocol deposit is added to the 'protocolDepositValue' and
-'assetsRequired' value of the corresponding farm in the output.
+Note: It is intentional that weeks are skipped if `i < 98`.
+This is due to the
+architectural structure of the v1 rewards system.

 After iterating through all of the protocol deposits, the algorithm will
 iterate through the 'migratingToUtah' array.
 For each farm in the array, the